abpframework/abp/docs/en/tutorials/modular-crm/part-03.md

 }
 ````

 As first, we are setting the database table name with the `ToTable` method. `ProductsDbProperties.DbTablePrefix` defines a constant that is added as a prefix to all database table names of this module.
-If you see the `ProductsDbProperties` class, `DbTablePrefix` value is `Products`.
+If you see the `ProductsDbProperties` class (in the `ModularCrm.Products.Domain` project), `DbTablePrefix` value is `Products`.
 In that case, the table name for the `Product` entity will be `ProductsProducts`.
 We think that is unnecessary for such a simple module and we can remove that prefix.
 So, you can change the `ProductsDbProperties` class with the following content to set an empty string to the `DbTablePrefix` property:

 ````csharp
 namespace ModularCrm.Products;